LukeAims/LukeAims/README.md

 You'll find a variety of projects on my profile, ranging from small scripts and games to web applications.
 I enjoy experimenting with different technologies and frameworks, and I'm always excited to learn something new.

-When I'm not coding, you can find me out fishing or with my family.
+When I'm not coding, you can find me at the gym or with my family.
 I believe that a healthy work-life balance is essential for long-term success and happiness.

 Feel free to browse my projects and reach out if you have any questions or just want to chat about code.
 Let's build something amazing together!